Sara Cunial

 Sara Cunial (born 8 July 1979) is an Italian politician, formerly of the Five Star Movement.
 She is the founder and leader of Vita and led the electoral list into the 2022 Italian general election but was not re-elected.

 Political career

 Cunial was elected to the Chamber of Deputies in the 2018 general election.
 She was expelled from the party in 2019, and sat as an independent.

-Cunial spoke in the Italian Parliament about Bill Gates and COVID-19.